Autonomous Platform (Gen4)

 The platform should beep again after waiting 60 seconds and turn right to left, meaning it is ready to use.

 The platform should be controllable using the xbox controller.
-By holding down the X button and moving the left joystick the front wheels should move and back wheels turn forwards.
+By holding down the right bumper button and moving the left joystick the front wheels should move and back wheels turn forwards.

 Connect (wireless) and start AP software stack